flaviostutz/postman-runner/README.md

   * For example, if you use "value": "${GOOGLE_URL}" in environment.json and you have the "GOOGLE_URL=http://google.com" set as a ENV of your container, during startup it will become "value": "http://google.com"

+## Startup scripts

+* During startup, if there is a /pre.sh script file, it will be executed.
+This is optional.

 ## API

 * POST /test